Ricardo González (footballer, born 1965): Playing career

 A historical player of his hometown club, Unión San Felipe, he made his professional debut in 1984 and retired at the end of the 2006 season, aged forty two.

 He was a member of the Unión Española squads that won the Copa Chile in 1992 and 1993, alongside players such as Ricardo Perdomo, José Luis Sierra, José Cabrera, among others.

 At international level, he represented Chile at under-20 level in the 1985 South American Championship.

 At senior level, he obtained one cap for the Chile national side, making his only appearance on 8 September 1993 in a friendly match against Spain.

 Coaching career

 González graduated as a football manager in 2006.
 In 2016, he assumed as head coach of Trasandino until September 2018.

 In 2023, González assumed as coach for the Unión San Felipe under-16 team after serving as coach for Aconcagua Unido from Calle Larga commune in women's football.
 Later, he switche to the women's team of Unión San Felipe.

+González and Esteban Carvajal assumed as interim managers of Unión San Felipe on 6 May 2026.